andytudhope/Recollections/README.md

 6. **??? updateCeiling**
     1. params: `(uint _newCeiling)`

 Potentially a simple multisig governance mechanism to change the ceiling dynamically in response to demand?
+It's not trivial to add though, because you would need to update most of the fields in each `Data` struct in storage, which could exceed the gas limit if there are large numbers of DApps in the store...

 7. **receiveApproval**
     1. params: `(address _from, uint256 _amount, address _token, bytes _data)`